The All Heart Home Care team

 Ben knows what it takes to build a team you can trust with someone’s life.

+In the military, Ben led people.
 He trained them.
 He held them accountable to standards that meant the difference between mission success and failure.
-He understood that when lives are on the line, there’s no room for shortcuts — only discipline, preparation, and people who show up with excellence every single day.
+When lives are on the line, there’s no room for shortcuts — only discipline, preparation, and people who show up with excellence every single day.
+Ben earned multiple Air Force Achievement Medals and Operation Iraqi Freedom Commendation Medals.

-Ben couldn’t stop thinking about his family.
-His grandfather’s battle with dementia.
-His uncle’s heart disease.
-His father’s fight against cancer.
-He watched his own mother work as a caregiver — showing up every day with compassion, patience, and heart for seniors who needed her most.
+But something was missing.
+He couldn’t stop thinking about his family — his grandfather’s dementia, his uncle’s heart disease, his father’s cancer.
+He watched his own mother work as a caregiver, showing up every day with compassion for seniors who needed her most.
+And he realized this is where his skills belonged.

 Ben knows what’s at stake.
 He’s lived it.

-“I’ve seen what happens when families face serious illness.
-My job is to make sure every caregiver we hire has the skills, the heart, and the commitment to show up for seniors the way my family needed — and deserved.”
+I’ve seen what happens when families face serious illness.
+My job is to make sure every caregiver we hire has the skills, the heart, and the commitment to show up for seniors the way my family needed — and deserved.

 — Ben Torrijos